kyma-incubator/compass/docs/compass/04-01-installation.md

 ### Cluster installation

-To install Compass as central Management Plane on cluster, follow these steps:
+To install Compass as central Management Plane on a cluster, follow these steps:

 1. Select installation option for Compass and Kyma. ​There are three possible installation options: